Skip to content

 The Last Policeman – Ben H. Winters

-August 4, 2016September 7, 2017 Steve Smith
+August 4, 2016September 7, 2017 Steven Smith

 “It’s such a fine line with people, whether they’re playing dumb or being dumb.” ― Ben H. Winters, The Last Policeman The Last Policeman is the first book I have had the privilege of being accepted to read and review through … Continue reading The Last Policeman – Ben H. Winters